 Each of our Security Guidelines provide links to our Security Codes of Practice - these documents explain how our security requirements are to be met in practice.
 Our Codes of Practice are particular to the BBC and may only be accessed by those connected to the BBC network.

-This Security Guideline defines the facilities management and guarding services that are required to protect our premises, and their occupants, from security threats.
+This Security Guideline describes the facilities management and guarding services that are required to protect our premises, and their occupants, from security threats.

 Search the site